rhjacobsen/CN_workshops/Workshops/4/README.md

 Now add the default routes to the 3 nodes.

 Ensure that you can ping "Node 2" from "Node 1".
 If not, there is a problem with the routing tables somewhere in the network.
-The program traceroute can be used to find out which paths packets travel in a network.
-It works by setting the Time-To-Live (TTL) of a test packet to 1, and increasing it by one for each iteration.
-When a network node receives a packet with a TTL of 1, it responds with an ICMP message (TTL exceeded).
-Recall, that TTL is decreased by each node when handling it.

 > ##### Challenge 4.7